Want more info?

 Dr. Sherri Morris

 Bradley’s Department of Biology offers a single biology major leading to an undergraduate degree with the possibility of receiving a concentration in cell and molecular biology-preprofessional, ecology and evolutionary biology, secondary teaching or medical technology.
-The purpose of the program is to prepare graduates to comprehend and utilize the current interdisciplinary nature of scientific investigation, and emphasizes active, investigative learning techniques.
+The purpose of the program is to prepare graduates to comprehend and utilize the interdisciplinary nature of scientific investigation, and emphasizes active, investigative learning techniques.
 Programs are designed for students interested in:

 - veterinary medicine

 - molecular genetics

 Bradley’s Biology Department provides an inquiry-based curriculum, so that students learn how to take content and apply that knowledge toward understanding biological principles.
 The recent performance of Bradley Biology students on the Major Field Aptitude test exceeds the average score of Biology graduates at other institutions.
 This suggests that the inquiry-based approach leads to content retention and application ability.

 Students in the Department of Biology are permitted to apply up to 12 hours of research toward their 124 hours required to graduate.
 More than 70% of Biology majors take research credit at some point during their studies.
 The department has developed and implemented the Biology Mentors Program for well-prepared freshmen and sophomores.
 This year-long course includes classroom and demonstration instruction of scientific methods and scientific ethics.
 Students rotate through a series of faculty members’ research labs, and then are assigned to a faculty member to undertake supervised research.

 Bradley offers an integrated, accelerated, research-intensive five-year Bachelor’s/Master’s (B.S./M.S.) program in biology that provides opportunities for students to start work on a master’s of science while completing requirements for the B.S.